People with mesothelioma cancer have just a few universally approved treatment options. Not long ago, they had even fewer.

 • EPP used in 18.7% of surgery cases

-P/D is considered safer than extrapleural pneumonectomy — one study reported a mortality rate of 3.5% for P/D and 7% for EPP — but P/D surgery is only for early stage patients (stage 1 or stage 2).
-If the cancer hasn’t spread to the nearby lung — or only just started affecting the organ — then patients theoretically could keep their lung and remove the tumors.
+P/D is considered safer than extrapleural pneumonectomy — one study reported a mortality rate of 3.5% for P/D and 7% for EPP — but P/D surgery is only for early-stage patients (stage 1 or stage 2).
+If the cancer hasn’t spread to the nearby lung, patients are evaluated for P/D surgery.

 Or, should we say, it was the only option.